Disclosure

 Video Quality & Clarity

-The 4K front video at 30fps is the real deal.
-I could easily read license plates and street signs in my recordings.
-The 170-degree field of view captures a wide swath of the road, which is great for context.
-The rear 1080p camera is good for seeing what’s behind you, but the difference in sharpness compared to the front is noticeable when you zoom in.
+The 4K front recording at 30fps is the real deal.
+I could easily read license plates and street signs in playback, even when paused.
+The 170-degree field of view is very wide, capturing more of the side lanes than I expected.
+The rear 1080p camera is good for general detail, though it’s not as sharp as the front when zooming in on distant objects.

 ADAS & Safety Alerts